 At a glance: Democratic primary results, state delegate counts

-Former Vice President Joe Biden scored sweeping victories on Tuesday, winning four of the six states holding contests in the race to select the Democratic nominee to take on Republican President Donald Trump in November.
+Former Vice President Joe Biden scored sweeping victories on Tuesday, winning at least four of the six states holding contests in the race to select the Democratic nominee who will take on Republican President Donald Trump in the November election.
 Biden and Senator Bernie Sanders of Vermont are in a two-way battle for the party's nod.
 A candidate needs at least 1,991 delegates to secure the nomination, and Biden led the delegate count heading into Tuesday's contests.

 At stake on Tuesday were 352 delegates.
-Based on partial results as of early Wednesday morning, Biden has won at least 157 delegates and Sanders at least 97, according to Edison Research.
+Based on partial results as of Wednesday morning, Biden has won at least 158 delegates and Sanders at least 100, according to Edison Research.
 Here is a quick look at the state of play:

 MICHIGAN Delegate count: 125